Friday, December 30, 2016

 A night of inspired weirdness at Ahiaruhe

 Sometimes the most rewarding concerts are ones where you go along not quite knowing what to expect.
-I remember a fabulous night at the Wellington Bluegrass Society’s unprepossessing Petone venue back in the early 90s when we were entertained by a slick Seattle-based, female-dominated alt-country outfit called Ranch Romance.
+I remember a fabulous night - I think it was at the James Cabaret in Wellington - when we were entertained by a slick Seattle-based, female-dominated alt-country outfit called Ranch Romance.
 I hadn’t heard of them before and I haven’t heard of them since, but what a performance.

 It happened again with Lil’ Band of Gold, a bunch of mellow New Orleans music veterans who played the San Francisco Bath House several years ago.
 And possibly the greatest concert I ever had the good fortune to attend: Brian Wilson and a cast of thousands (or so it seemed) performing Smile in Wellington.
 I fretted beforehand that Wilson – my musical hero since 1964, but notoriously erratic – would let me down.
 I needn’t have worried.
 When I came out of the theatre I thought seriously about booking a flight to Christchurch to hear it all again the next night.